-Three incredible moist date-laden cake layers drenched in toffee sauce and covered the smoothest whipped cracked black pepper buttercream.
-I’ve made it even easier for you to experience this confectionary cacophony of toffee delight by using a doctored cake mix.
+Three incredibly moist date-laden cake layers drenched in toffee sauce and covered the smoothest whipped cracked black pepper buttercream.
+That, in all its glory, is this dairy-free Sticky Toffee Pudding Cake and I’ve made it even easier for you to experience this confectionary cacophony of toffee delight by using a doctored cake mix.
 So grab them dates and let’s change your Sticky Toffee Pudding cake world!

 Note: This post contains affiliate links to which I earn a small commission, but don’t worry there’s no extra cost to you!
 Thank you for supporting CAKED by Katie.

 Sticky toffee pudding cake is based on the beloved English dessert made up of moist date sponge cake covered in toffee sauce.
 It is often served with vanilla custard or cream and is sometimes referred to as sticky date pudding.
 Taking the classic flavors from this dessert, I’ve turned it into a delicious and easy layer cake using a doctored cake mix paired with homemade toffee sauce.

 Every baker should have a doctored cake mix ready up their sleeve.
 Because 1) they’re easy and 2) they’re delicious.
 I have a zero cake discrimination policy.
 Well…actually…strike that.
 I may side-eye a cake that touts being sugar-free, carb-free, fat-free, and therefore flavor-free.

 But seriously, let’s give all cakes love.
 A few extra ingredients are all that is needed to take a yellow (sometimes called golden) cake mix from yum to holy haystacks delicious.
 Yogurt, egg whites, vanilla, and oil are added to this cake mix to produce a gloriously scrumptious and easy cake batter.